fikasocial/fikasocial.github.io/_includes/about-us.markdown

 Some of greatest ideas grow from a simple social interaction.
 Our company name; springs from a love of Sweden and the belief that shared experience and knowledge can maximize opportunity in today’s marketplace.

-Fika (Swedish noun) to ‘take a coffee break’.

 _Fika: (Swedish noun) to 'take a coffee break'_